ilmanzo/suse_presentations/oqa_agnostic_tests/oqa_agnostic_tests.md

 ---
-## how I run it outside of openQA ?
+## how do I run it outside of openQA ?

 - [start a Tumbleweed vm and access it]
 - install packages: `zypper in go git polkit`